jgiors/testbed.game/docs/TDD/Regions.md

 ### Cells

 The game world consists of recursive layers of cells, where the height and width of each layer is an integer multiple of the previous layer.
 The primary cell states are occupied and empty.
-However, there is at least one variation: filled (fully occupied).
-It is possible that, in later variations, there may be cells which act as empty, but on zoom, actually have some occupied subcells (think of it as dust).
+However, there is at least one variation: filled (fully occupied).[^dust]

 My original design concept was to start with a cell, then recurse to the child cells of that cell, operating on each layer in turn.